Donate to Bark! Your contribution makes a difference!

 4:20 – 5 pm: Reports from break-out discussions and closing

-Confirmed participant organizations include Physicians for Social Responsibility, Center for Sustainable Economy, Bark, 350.org, Mazamas, and the Cascade Forest Conservancy.
+Speakers and discussion leaders include representatives from Physicians for Social Responsibility, World Salmon Council, Center for Sustainable Economy, The Soil Not Oil Coalition, Bark, 350.org, Mazamas, Living Cully, and the Cascade Forest Conservancy.